Manage Tag-Based Scans

 When configuring tag-based scans, observe the following guidelines:

 • Keep the number of assets included in a single tag-based scan as small as possible to improve performance.
-To do so, make the criteria for applying tags as specific as you can.
-For example, rather than automatically apply a tag based on multiple operating systems you want to monitor (for example, Windows, Linux, and Mac), apply the tag based on a single operating system (for example, Windows).
-You can also combine multiple tags in a single scan to refine the asset list.
+Make tag criteria as specific as possible.
+For example, instead of applying a single tag for multiple operating systems (Windows, Linux, and Mac), create separate tags for each operating system.

-• Tag-based scans can target only assets that have already been identified in at least one previous scan (for example, a discovery scan), because asset identifiers must be present for assets to be evaluated for inclusion in the scan.
+• Tag-based scans can target only assets that have been identified in at least one previous scan, because asset identifiers must exist for assets to be included in the scan.

-• When you run a Nessus scan, Vulnerability Management updates the last_scan_target attribute for each asset evaluated in the scan.
-The last_scan_target attribute is the FQDN, IPv4 address, or IPv6 address that the scanner last used to target the asset.
-Vulnerability Management uses this attribute for efficient lookup when re-scanning assets.
-Tenable recommends that you run regular tag-based discovery scans to keep the last_scan_target attribute updated in your asset records.
+• When you run a Nessus scan, Vulnerability Management updates the last_scan_target attribute for each evaluated asset.
+The last_scan_target attribute represents the FQDN, IPv4 address, or IPv6 address most recently used to scan the asset.
+Vulnerability Management uses this value to efficiently determine the preferred scan target for subsequent scans.
+Tenable recommends running periodic discovery scans to help ensure that asset identifiers and the last_scan_target attribute remain current.

 • You can configure a single scan to use tag-based targets in combination with custom targets and target groups.
-Vulnerability Management combines all targets (tag-based, custom, or target-grouped) into a single target list, then de-duplicates the targets before sending the list to the scanner.
+Vulnerability Management combines all specified targets into a single list and removes duplicates before sending the targets to the scanner.

 • Assign appropriate scan permissions to users you want to run or configure the scan.
-For all scan types, including tag-based scans, you can assign scan permissions either in individual scan settings or in target groups.
+For all scan types, including tag-based scans, you can assign permissions in individual scan settings or within target groups.

 Configuration Limitations